 Sometimes, world or life events around us trigger us into dealing with loss.
 When we feel like we’ve lost in a situation, we feel sad.
+That sad feeling is an energy block.
 Feeling sad occurs when we first PERCEIVE there is something about which to feel sad.
-If you perceive an event as sad and hopeless, you have created blocked energy thoughts in your mind.
-You can clear energy blocks by changing your perception about a situation such as the loss of a loved one.
+Change how you perceive a situation.
+It helps to naturally clear energy blocks.

 If you mentally stay stuck for a long time, perceiving you must not let go of having things your way, you stay stuck in the grief or deeply sad feeling.
 After all, mourning loss actually boils down to wanting something you cannot have.
 At least that’s the way your mind and brain process things.
 More on this in a moment.

 I’ve included a brief video about dealing with loss.
 You may be able to relate to the story as a part of training yourself to work through loss and deep grief.

 When you feel sad, you are first MENTALLY sad.
 Being MENTALLY sad then triggers physical body FEELINGS of sadness or grief.
 The longer you focus on feeling sad, the more deeply you ingrain in your mind and brain “feel sad” neuro pathways.
 The more you keep using those neuro pathways, the more “normal” feeling sad becomes.
 Feeling sad in many cases is intense blocked energy keeping you from healing the sadness.
 Clear energy blocks by allowing yourself to process the grief in a way that helps you cope better.
 To do so, you may need to hire a professional hypnotist.

 The first step to changing a habit is to become aware of how you are using your brain and mind to interpret what you are thinking.
 Think sad thoughts causes energy blocks.
 Thinking uplifting thoughts is how you clear energy blocks.